What Kind of Roof Do I Have? Comprehensive Guide to Identifying Your Roof Type

 • Pros:

-• Modern appearance that fits well with contemporary architecture.
+• Modern aesthetic that complements contemporary designs.

-• Cost-effective for certain building styles.
+• Cost-effective for certain architectural styles.

 • Cons: